-AERD 3011 Farm Business Management I
+AERD 3013 Farm Business Management I

 Objectives and goals of the farm manager, farm management functions, farm family life cycle.
 Introduction to farm accounts, terminology and definitions, uses of accounts for financial and management analysis; forms of accounts required for (a) management and (b) taxation purposes.
 Law and the farmer, farm registration and taxes, forms of farm ownership, succession and inheritance.
+Principles of production economics.
+Farm financial analysis; production contracts and quality assurance.